yingwang/AML/README.md

 # AlphaQuant

-machine learning used in quantitative finance
+Use machine learning in quantitative finance for fun.
+Work in progress.